ExtremeXT/android_kernel_samsung_exynos990/README.md

-# ExtremeKernel for Exynos 990 devices
+# ArtisanKernel for Exynos 990 devices

 ## Features